latticelabs/Mitty-deprecated-/Readme.md

     Insertion     0    .
 TTT    -> TTTATCGGATC
     Insertion     1    A      AGGG   -> AGGGTCGGATC
     SNP           1    A       G     -> GTCGATC

+In addition to this Mitty adds an additional code to the genotype (GT) field 1/0.
+This is because in the simulation we have actual access to which copy of a diploid sequence has a heterozygous mutation.
+Therefore we use the GT field to encode on which set of the sequence the variant exists.
+Note that VCF files produced by Mitty never have 0/0 as we do not include any standard variant from a library.

 ## "Buffer bases" between simulated variants